How To Fix Overwatch 2 Keeps Crashing [2023]

 Keep Windows Game Mode Off

 The Windows Game Mode is an excellent feature designed by Microsoft meant to improve your gaming experience by turning things off in the background.
-However, if Overwatch 2 keeps crashing mid-game, chances are that it is because of the Game Mode.
-Therefore, turning it off would be better.
+However, if Overwatch 2 keeps crashing mid-game, chances are it is because of the Game Mode, as the game mode protects the game from properly running.

 1. Search for ‘Game Mode‘ and open ‘Game Mode Settings.’